xynova/coreos-tls-secured/README.md

 # CoreOS secure cluster (made easy)
-I really like the CoreOS's concept of providing a pattern for managing container hosts and trying to keep complexity down at the OS level.
-However, bootstrapping a cluster can become a tedious task, specially if you want to have your endpoints TLS secured.

-The following is the way I have managed to automate that process to allow me to easily run and destroy a TLS secured cluster as many times as it is required, without shedding a tear.
+Bootstrapping a CoreOS secure cluster can become a tedious task if not automated.
+The current project aggregates scripts that simplify this deployment process so that you can quickly get a cluster running and get on to more important problems.

 ## Preparing necessary files
+I am using [CloudFlare's PKI toolkit](https://cfssl.org/) to generate certificates for TLS communications.
+The first thing we need to do is to build this tool directly from source using Docker.
+Flowingly, we will execute the output binaries to generate a cluster-wide trusted CA certificate that will be then used to automatically sign other TLS oriented certificates on cluster node creation.

 ### Building cfssl Binary

-I am using [CloudFlare's PKI toolkit](https://cfssl.org/) to easily create all the necessary certificates for secure communications.

- Let's jump into the **vagrant-builds** folder and build our binaries using Docker.
+Let's jump into the **vagrant-builds** directory and spin up a Boot2docker machine using vagrant.

 ```shell
 # Boot UP our boot2docker machine